-Proposal - The proposed Rural Residential District seeks to do two things.
-First, it will provide a more suitable district for annexing certain existing homes around the periphery of O'Fallon that currently have a rural residential character, rather than annexing them as Agriculture.
-Creating a new Rural Residential District allows keeping of pigs, burning of yard waste and other activities which have generated complaints from neighboring residential developments in the past.
+The proposed Rural Residential District seeks to do two things.
+First, creating a new Rural Residential District may help alleviate conflicts between property annexed into the city and other neighboring developments.
 Presently, most property annexed into O'Fallon, unless it is proposed for development, is brought in as Ag by default, even though the properties are most often 1-3 acre tracts having homes rather than agricultural operations.
-For many of these properties, it seems to make more sense to have a "bridge" district between the existing Single Family which has minimum 10,000 sq ft lots, and the Ag District which has a minimum of 3 acres and which permits burning of yard waste and accommodating all animals, including swine.
-The proposed Rural Residential District would have a minimum 1 acre lot size, would still permit some animals likes horses with restrictions, and would allow larger accessory structures (e.g. pole barn) than permitted in SF district, but the RR district would prohibit some animals such as swine and would not allow burning of yard waste.
+For many of these properties, it seems to make more sense to have a "bridge" district between the existing Single Family which has minimum 10,000 sq ft lots, and the Ag District which has a minimum of 3 acres and permits uses such as burning of yard waste and accommodating all animals (including swine) that have caused complaints from neighboring developments in the past.
+The proposed Rural Residential District would have a minimum 1 acre lot size, would still permit some animals like horses, with restrictions, and would allow larger accessory structures (e.g. pole barn) than permitted in single family districts, but the RR district would prohibit some animals such as swine and would not allow burning of yard waste.
 The suggested code language is mainly a combination of regulations carefully chosen from the existing Agricultural and Single Family Districts.
 It is also generally consistent with St. Clair County's Rural Residential zoning district.

 Secondly, the RR District would permit creative design options for some future residential development, such as clustering or conservation subdivisions.
 Since at least 2006, the City of O'Fallon Comprehensive Plan has called for creating a new Rural Residential zoning district with the purpose of allowing relatively low density housing with some continued agricultural uses in order to help preserve the small town character of O'Fallon.
 The Comprehensive Plan also recommends allowing clustering of home sites within a subdivision which would permanently preserve open space, lower the amount of impervious surfaces, and reduce future infrastructure maintenance costs.
 While it is not expected that this zoning district will be heavily used by developers in the future, it will give them a creative option for having rural residential style developments that would permit a mix of homes, open space, and the keeping of some animals as part of the subdivision's design.
-The proposed change to Article 9 specifically allows clustering as a Planned Use in residential districts and sets forth some general principals on this type of development.
+The proposed change to Article 9 specifically allows clustering as a Planned Use in most residential districts and sets forth some general principals regarding this type of development.